 5. Forgetting to include a cover letter

-A cover letter is your chance to speak directly to an employer and briefly tell them the key reasons why you would be a good fit for the job, outline any transferable skills you have, and tell them why you’re excited about working for them.
+A cover letter is your chance to speak directly to an employer and briefly tell them the key reasons why you’d be a good fit for the job, outline any transferable skills you have, and explain why you’re excited about working for them.
 It can be a really good way to make your application stand out from the crowd.

 6. Trying to hide gaps in your CV

-CV gaps are incredibly common and can occur for a number of reasons, such as having to look after a sick relative, recovering from illness, or taking a break to go travelling.
+CV gaps are incredibly common and can occur for a number of reasons.
+For example, having to look after a sick relative, recovering from illness, or taking a break to go travelling.

 As long as you can give a confident and reasonable explanation for any gaps, employers aren’t likely to hold them against you.
-But if you get caught trying to hide your past, or are overly apologetic in your explanation, then it’s more likely that they’ll become a bigger issue for an employer than it needs to be.
+But if you get caught trying to hide your past or are overly apologetic in your explanation, it’s more likely that they’ll become a bigger issue for an employer than they need to be.

 7. Having an unprofessional email address or voicemail message

-It may seem like a small thing, but if you want employers to take you seriously, it’s a good idea to make sure that you don’t have an unprofessional and/or inappropriate email address or voicemail message.
+It might seem insignificant, but if you want employers to take you seriously, it’s a good idea to make sure that you don’t have an unprofessional and/or inappropriate email address or voicemail message.

-There’s nothing wrong with having these for your personal use, but if you have anything particularly edgy, it’s better to have a separate email address or phone number that you can give to employers if you want them to take you seriously.
+While there’s nothing wrong with having these for your personal use, if you have anything particularly edgy, it’s better to have a separate email address or phone number to give to employers if you want them to take you seriously.

-If you don’t have a sensible email address, then the good news is that it’s quick and easy to set up a new email account.
-It’s also worth switching off your personalised voicemail message if it’s unprofessional and either using the default one provided by your phone network or recording a new message, at least until after your job search is over!
+The good news is that it’s quick and easy to set up a new email account if you’re in need of a more sensible email address.
+It’s also worth switching off your personalised voicemail message if it’s unprofessional and either using the default one provided by your phone network or recording a new message – at least until after your job search is over!

 8. Making your CV too long and text-heavy

-Employers can receive hundreds of applications for a single job opening and they’ll have a limited amount of time to get through them all – which means they’ll typically skim-read applications and only look in more detail at those which end up being shortlisted.
+Employers can receive hundreds of applications for a single job opening and they’ll have a limited amount of time to get through them all.
+This means they’ll typically skim-read applications and only look in more detail at those which end up being shortlisted.

-For this reason, it’s critical that you keep your CV short and only give details about your most recent skills and experience, as you’ll only have a matter of seconds to capture a prospective employer’s attention.
+For this reason, it’s helpful to keep your CV brief and only give details about your most recent skills and experience, because you’ll only have a matter of seconds to capture a prospective employer’s attention.

-The best way to do this is to keep your CV to a maximum length of two pages long and avoid using long paragraphs – instead, use bullet points and short sentences to detail your skills and experience.
+The best way to do this is to keep your CV to two pages long and avoid using long paragraphs.
+Instead, use bullet points and short sentences to detail your skills and experience.
 It can be especially important to have a strong and succinct opening statement that summarises your experience and skills in a few sentences or bullet points.